RustyYato/generic-field-projection/intrusive_collections_examples/README.md

 The former case can be important in embedded applications, as well as inside of operating system kernels.

 The latter case is less obvious.
-Since rust collections types are effectively templates, we know that creating a new [`LinkedList`](https://doc.rust-lang.org/std/collections/struct.LinkedList.html) for a `Thing` will produce code similar to the following:
+Since the rust standard library collections types are effectively templates, we know that creating a new [`LinkedList`](https://doc.rust-lang.org/std/collections/struct.LinkedList.html) for a `Thing` will produce code similar to the following: